dt-demos/otel-vector/README.md

 This repo is used to demonstrate how to configure [Vector](https://vector.dev) data Sinks to [Dynatrace](https://dynatrace.com).

-This assumes installation of both Python, the sample Python app, and Vector on a MAC, but it can be adapted to other locations such as EC2 with Linux.
+This assumes installation of Git, Python, and Docker / Podman, but it can be adapted to other locations such as EC2 with Linux.

 To try out the demo, you will need to have 3 terminal windows.
 * terminal 1 - to run the Python scripts